fenago/rabbitmq-jupyterlab/Lab_1.md

 `File` > `New` > `Terminal`.
 - To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

-Run following command to move into python dssource files directory:
+Run following command in the terminal and move into python files directory:

 `cd /home/jovyan/work/rabbitmq-jupyterlab/python`